 The benefit restoration plan generally provides for a benefit equal to the excess of the benefit amount that would be payable under the retirement plan but for the annual benefit limit imposed by Code section 415 and the annual compensation limit imposed by Code section 401(a)(17).
 This excess benefit amount is determined based on the final average pay formula and the cash balance formula under our retirement plan, as applicable.
 The benefit restoration plan also provides for the inclusion of short term incentive compensation in the final average pay formula for calculating benefits for certain officers, which group includes Messrs.
 McClanahan and Standish.
 Changes in base salary and/or short term incentive compensation affect benefits payable under the benefit restoration plan.
 The benefit restoration plan does not provide any past service credits or accelerated service benefits.
 In some circumstances, Mr. McClanahan is entitled to up to three additional years of service under a supplemental agreement.
 In 2005, 57 active employees accrued benefits under the benefit restoration plan.
 Messrs.
 McClanahan and Standish were both employees as of December 31, 1998.
-Since it is anticipated that the final average pay formula will provide the higher benefit for them, the benefit restoration plan.
+Since it is anticipated that the final average pay formula will provide the higher benefit for them, the benefits reflected in the table below are based on the final average pay formula under the retirement plan and the benefit restoration plan.
 Mr. McClanahan's and Mr. Standish's benefits are not expected to exceed the amounts reflected in the table as of their age 65 normal retirement.
 As of December 31, 2005, Mr. McClanahan had 32 years and Mr. Standish had 24 years of credited benefit service under the retirement plan.
 As noted above, Mr. McClanahan may be entitled to up to three additional years of credited benefit service under a supplemental agreement.